 Health Benefits of Black Pepper Essential Oil

-Digestive: It is remarkably beneficial for digestion.
-It stimulates the whole digestive system, right from the salivary glands in the mouth to the large intestine, promoting secretion of digestive juices like acids and bile into the ingested food, thereby facilitating digestion.
-Black Pepper can be safely used as a spice to the food of those who are on a bland diet or otherwise forbidden to have chilies (those suffering from ulcer of the mouth of the digestive system or jaundice or extreme acidity should avoid consuming chili peppers.
+Digestive: Black pepper is remarkably beneficial for digestion because it stimulates the whole digestive system, from the salivary glands in the mouth to the large intestine, including promoting secretion of digestive juices like acids and bile into the stomach to facilitate digestion.
+Black pepper can be safely used as a spice for food for people who are on a bland diet or are otherwise forbidden to have chilies.
+People suffering from ulcer of the mouth or digestive system, jaundice, or extreme acidity should avoid consuming chili peppers.
 Black pepper is a delicious and healthy alternative.

-Carminative: Black Pepper Oil is carminative and helps remove gases and prohibit gas formation in the stomach and in the intestines.
-It also helps inhibit bacteria which are responsible for formation of gas.
+Carminative: Black Pepper Oil is carminative and helps remove gases and prohibit additional gas formation in the stomach and in the intestines.
+It also helps inhibit bacteria that are responsible for the formation of gas.

-Aperient: The Black Pepper oil has mild purgative properties and it is safe too, unlike other purgatives like Castor Oil.
-It helps clean the intestines and at the same time, cure infections in the digestive and the excretory system.
+Aperient: Black pepper oil has mild purgative properties, but it is safe for the system, unlike other purgatives like Castor Oil.
+It helps clean the intestines and at the same time, cures infections in the digestive and the excretory system.

-Antirheumatic & Anti-arthritic: These are two of the best qualities of the Black Pepper oil.
-It is warming, stimulating and improves circulation, thereby giving immediate relief in rheumatism and arthritis, particularly in winters when the symptoms aggravate.
-It is also effective in removing toxins like uric acid from the blood, thereby benefiting people suffering from chronic rheumatism and arthritis, gout etc.
+Antirheumatic & Anti-arthritic: These are two of the best qualities of black pepper oil.
+It is warming, stimulating and improves circulation, thereby giving immediate relief for rheumatism and arthritis, particularly during the winter when the symptoms are aggravated the most.
+It is also effective in removing toxins like uric acid from the blood, thereby benefiting people suffering from chronic rheumatism, arthritis, and gout.

-Diaphoretic & Diuretic: Black Pepper oil, when ingested, increases sweating and urination.
-Both of these properties play an important role in removal of toxins from the body, clearing of the pores in skin and also disinfecting the body.
-Sweating and urinating help lose extra water and fat from the body, thus reducing weight, lowering blood pressure and making the body relaxed.
-These properties are also helpful in reducing inflammation.
+Diaphoretic & Diuretic: Black pepper oil, when ingested, increases sweating and urination.
+Both of these properties play an important role in the removal of toxins from the body, clearing of the pores on the skin, and disinfecting the body.
+Sweating and urinating help eliminate extra water and fat from the body, thereby reducing weight, lowering blood pressure and making the body very relaxed.
+These properties are also helpful for reducing inflammation.

-Antioxidant: This is yet another beneficial property of Black Pepper oil.
+Antioxidant: This is yet another beneficial property of black pepper oil.
 It protects the body from damages done by oxidants (free radicals) and also helps to repair those damages that have already been done.
-It also delays adverse affects of aging such as vision loss, macular degeneration, wrinkling of skin, degeneration and loosening of muscles, loss in mobility of joints, nervous disorders, memory loss etc.
+It also delays adverse affects of aging such as vision loss, macular degeneration, wrinkling of the skin, degeneration and loosening of the muscles, loss of mobility in the joints, nervous disorders, and memory loss.

-Anti Bacterial: It has good anti bacterial properties and that too, without side effects.
-It is very effective in curing bacterial infections in mouth, colon, digestive system, urinary tract etc. It also disinfects food stuffs in which it is added and protects them from bacterial infections for long.
+Antibacterial: It has good antibacterial properties that you can enjoy without any adverse side effects.
+It is very effective in curing bacterial infections in the mouth, colon, digestive system, and urinary tract.
+It also disinfects food that it is added to and protects them from bacterial infections for long periods.

-Other Benefits: Black Pepper oil is rich in certain very useful minerals and vitamins too.
-For example, there is vitamin-A (Beta Carotene) in it, which is very beneficial for ocular health as well as is a very good anti oxidant.
-It has vitamin-K which is essential for maintaining proper circulatory and metabolic functions, muscles, bones etc. Then it has calcium, potassium and selenium.
-While calcium is good for bones and potassium for regulating blood pressure, selenium is essentially required for proper formation of bones, nails, hair, follicles and teeth and for proper functioning of brain.
+Other Benefits: Black pepper oil is rich in certain useful minerals and vitamins too.
+For example, there is vitamin-A (Beta Carotene), which is very beneficial for ocular health as well as for antioxidant activity.
+It has vitamin-K, which is essential for maintaining proper circulatory and metabolic functions, muscles, and bones.
+Furthermore, it has calcium, potassium and selenium.
+While calcium is good for bones and potassium for regulating blood pressure, selenium is essentially required for the proper formation of bones, nails, hair follicles and teeth, as well as for proper functioning of the brain.

-Few Words of Caution: As such, there is nothing to be inherently scared of when it comes to black pepper oil, except that if taken in large quantity, it may cause uneasiness, unrest, vomiting, loose motions, irritation and inflammation of the intestines, sleeplessness etc. being hot and pungent.
-But there is nothing serious about these symptoms.
+A Few Words of Caution: There is nothing to be inherently scared of when it comes to black pepper oil, except that if taken in large quantities, it may cause uneasiness, unrest, vomiting, loose motions, irritation and inflammation of the intestines, sleeplessness, overheating, and smelling strongly of pepper.
+However, there is nothing serious about these symptoms.
 That being said, keep pepper away from the eyes and nose, as it may cause irritation, sneezing, and burning of the eyes.

-Blending: Black Pepper Oil can be blended with Lemon, Lime, Lavender, Sage, Sandalwood, Mandarin, Ylang-Ylang, Juniper, Bergamot, Clary Sage, Clove, Ginger, Geranium, Coriander, Grapefruit, Fennel and Frankincense Oil.
+Blending: Black pepper oil can be blended with Lemon, Lime, Lavender, Sage, Sandalwood, Mandarin, Ylang-Ylang, Juniper, Bergamot, Clary Sage, Clove, Ginger, Geranium, Coriander, Grapefruit, Fennel and Frankincense oils.